State of Emergency

 Special Set Hearings are set using the Online Scheduling System.
 Hearing times are available in 15 and 30 minute increments.
 (If you require more than a 30 minute hearing or you are requesting a Motion for Attorney's Fees and Costs hearing, please contact the Judicial Assistant at CAD-DivisionRH@pbcgov.org).
 Prior to setting a special set hearing, you must first file your Motion with the Clerk of Court and then coordinate the hearing date and time with ALL parties.
 Once that has been done, go online and secure the date agreed upon.
 Do a NOTICE OF HEARING to set the hearing.
 A courtesy copy of your Motion and Notice should be provided to the Judge at least five (5) days prior to the hearing.
 In order to Cancel a Special Set Hearing, a Notice of Cancellation must be filed with the Clerk and a copy e-mailed (CAD-DivisionRH@pbcgov.org) to the Judge's Office.
 Failure to notify the court of a cancellation will result in the Motion not being reset.

 Special Set Hearings may be heard by telephone.
 Telephone appearances can be arranged by contacting any of the vendors listed above.

 Delivery of Documents

 Please note: Division RH is participating in e-courtesy proposed order uploads at this time.
 If all parties in a case have an e-mail addresses where they can receive a copy of an Order, please upload those proposed orders electronically through the portal.
 Division H/NC County Criminal case Orders can be submitted (in WORD format) to CAD-DivisionRH@pbcgov.org for signature.
 Pro Se Litigants should file all documents with the Clerk of Court and the court will receive them electronically through the Clerk.

-Eviction cases are heard on Tuesday at 10:00 a.m. or later.
+Eviction cases are being specially set.
 These cases are set by the Court after a review of any Motions sent to the Court, or when the Court decides there is a need for Mediation.
 Mediators will be available at no charge to the parties for Residential Mediations and $60.00 per side for Commercial Mediations.

 Final Hearings on Eviction cases will normally be heard after Mediation, but may be specially set on another date.